EFFECTIVE JULY 1, 2021 (see archived version); Renewed July 1, 2022.

 Your Rights Under Local Law May Limit Your Protections

-CUSTOMERS IN THE EUROPEAN ECONOMIC AREA (EEA) MUST ENTER INTO AN ADDITIONAL DATA PROTECTION ADDENDUM (“DPA”).
-For our customers subject to the GDPR or equivalent privacy regulations, including Swiss and UK customers, download, sign and return the attached Data Protection Act ("DPA"), which includes the standard contractual clauses for data export to the United States.
-Your use of our service to export data to the United States is inadequate unless you complete and return the DPA to our legal department.
+CUSTOMERS IN THE EUROPEAN ECONOMIC AREA (EEA) MUST ENTER INTO AN ADDITIONAL STANDARD CONTRACTUAL CLAUSES AGREEMENT (“SSCA”).
+We automatically extend the SSCA terms to you; however, your supervisory authority may require you to also complete and return the SSCA to our legal department.
+Customers subject to the GDPR and related privacy regulations, including Swiss and UK customers, must download, sign, and return the attached SSCA, which includes the standard contractual clauses for data export to the United States.

 European Economic Area Data Subject Rights